How To Care For Xenia Coral

-Xenia Coral otherwise known as Pulsing Xenia Coral and Pom Pom Xenia Coral are a very popular, fast-growing and easy to frag soft corals species which are known for their pulsing action of the polyps.
-There are many species of Xenia with many different colors such as blue, white, pink, brown, green and cream colored varieties.
+Xenia Coral are typically easy to care for but can be unpredictable at times.
+Pulsing Xenia Coral and Pom Pom Xenia Coral are a very popular, fast-growing and easy to frag soft corals species which are known for their pulsing action of the polyps.
+There are many species of Xenia with many different colors such as blue, white, pink, brown, green and cream-colored varieties.

 Xenia Coral Sensitivity